KillMonga130/chainstory130/chain-story-impl.md

       // 2.
 Fetch all comments from past hour
       // Using Reddit API (you implement this) const comments = await fetchCommentsFromPastHour();

       if (comments.length === 0) {
-        console.log("No submissions this hour, using fallback");
+        console.log('No submissions this hour, using fallback');
-        storyObj.sentences.push("The silence grew...");
+        storyObj.sentences.push('The silence grew...');
       } else {
         // 3.
 Find top voted comment
         const topComment = comments.reduce((prev, current) =>